GallowayLabMIT/protocols/docs/protocols/biochem_and_analytics/ddPCR.rst

 5. Turn on the plate sealer to allow it to come to temp.
 Remove the large block from the machine first.
 6. Load the cartridge for creating droplets:

    1. Pipet 20 µL of each reaction into the wells in the middle channel of the cartridge, ensuring there are no bubbles.
-For unused wells, add 20 µL [1x ddPCR buffer? water?].
+For unused wells, add 20 µL water.
    2. Pipet 70 µL Droplet Generation Oil per well into the bottom channel of the cartridge.
+For wells corresponding to those without sample, you can add water rather than oil.
    3. Place the cartridge into the white holder and cover it with the gasket (stretchy rust-colored material), being careful not to spill.
    4. Load the cartridge into the QX200 Droplet Generator machine (see picture).
 When loaded correctly, the middle green light will turn on.